 Aquaponics Water Quality Parameters:

-In aquaponics, it is ideal to keep your pH levels between 6.8 and 7.4, which is the compromise for the fish, the plants, and the bacteria.
-This level will keep the bacteria functioning at high capacity while the plants prefer a more acidic environment.
-(2)
+In aquaponics, it is ideal to keep your pH levels between 6.8 and 7.4, which is the compromise range for the fish, the plants, and the bacteria.
+This level will keep the bacteria functioning at a high capacity while the plants prefer a more acidic environment.

-Monitoring pH regularly is crucial as a sudden change in pH levels can be lethal to both the fish and plants.
+Monitoring pH regularly is crucial, as a sudden change in pH levels can be lethal to both the fish and plants.
 If pH levels in your system get too low, the nitrification will slow down or stop, and ammonia will accumulate to a level that is toxic to the fish.
-A very high pH can cause poor plant growth and poor fruit and flower development.
+While a very high pH can cause poor plant growth and poor fruit and flower development.

 How to Adjust pH